skycoin/cx/docs/[WIP]CX_AST_Format.md

 * PreviouslyDeclared - used by compiler to check if this variable has been declared yet or not, or if there are duplicate declarations.
 * DoesEscape - should this variable be kept alive after the scope ends? (for example, a function returning a pointer to a variable created in the function should keep that variable alive after the scope ends, hence, this should be set to true then).

+## CXAtomicOperator
+CXAtomicOperator have the following fields:
+* Inputs - input arguments of the atomic operator.
+* Outputs - output arguments of the atomic operator.
+* Operator - the operator of the expression.
+* Function - the function where the atomic operator expression belongs.
+* Package - the package where it belongs.
+* Label - label used for goto expressions.
+* ThenLines - used for if-else and goto/jump expressions.
+* ElseLines - used for if-else and goto/jump expressions.

 ## CXLine
 CXLine is a NOP(No operation).
 Only used for information about the expression.
 CXLine have the following fields: